RO EN

 • How to test both frontend and backend

-• How to implement JWT authentication and route protection
+• How to implement authentication with JWT and protect routes

 🧭 What’s next